Professional Policing HNC/HND/BA (Hons)

 Careers and opportunities

-After successful completion of this degree, graduates should be equipped with the requisite skills and knowledge to be in a position to apply to the police force to become a Police Constable.
+After completion of this degree, graduates will be equipped with the requisite skills and knowledge to be able to apply to the police force to become a Police/Detective Constable.
 Graduates must apply to their chosen police force within 5 years of their graduation date.

 It is important to note that for progression into a career in the police force, a Disclosure and Barring Service (DBS) check will be carried out.
 Please note that any previous convictions may have an impact on whether you can join the police force.